ColeTownsend/Set-The-Pace/thank-you.md

 ---

-I'll get back to you shortly.
-I'm really looking forward to running with you!
+Thanks for the info!
+I will get back to you very soon.
+Happy trails!